 As The Early Childhood Development Center has continued to grow and expand over the past 6 years, Pushpa has started looking to the program’s future, and the future of the children.
 In the past 5 years, ECDC has had to move between 3 different buildings, uprooting their lifestyle and the children’s newfound sense of stability.
 If anything happens to Pushpa, the children will all be sent back to live at the jails, and they will lose the chance of gaining an education.

 ECDC needs a permanent residence, a long-term establishment where children will be able to live for years to come.
-Our vision is to build a permanent residential home just outside Kathmandu: It will be 5 stories, complete with a medical room and a library, where all the children can live happily and with enough room to expand Pushpa’s work in the future.
+Our vision is to build a permanent residential home just outside Kathmandu is in the process of coming true: The Butterfly Home will consist of separate girls and boys quarters, complete with a medical room and a library, where all the children can live happily and with enough room to expand Pushpa’s work in the future.